-The biggest of the false promises of a less religious world was that everybody would be a lot more rational and less prone to superstition and irrational behaviour as belief declined.
+The biggest of the false promises of a less religious world was that everybody would be a lot more rational and less prone to superstition and other irrational behaviour as belief declined.
 In 2006 when Richard Dawkins’ The God Delusion was published, one could almost be forgiven for thinking this was true.
 With the (highly exaggerated) threat of Islamic Terrorism being the strongest example used to buttress their arguments.
 Not even twenty years have passed since but this time has seen a sharp decline in the amount of people professing religious faith or belief in God.
-Yet, it would be hard to argue that society has since become more rational in parallel with this decline.
+Yet, it would be hard to argue that society has since become more rational in concert with this decline.

 The recent withdrawal of an award given to Richard Dawkins twenty five years ago by the American Humanist Association is excellent proof of this.